 If Fay Wray was the original Scream Queen in the thirties, then Evelyn Ankers was her successor in the forties.
 Dubbed “The Queen of the Screamers” and “The Queen of the B’s”, her career was not unlike Wray’s, with the exception that Wray had been in the movie business for quite some time when her time of fame came.
 But like Ankers’, Wray’s horror period was short and intense, starting with Doctor X (review) in 1932, and ending with Black Moon in 1934.
 A dark brunette with a “wholesome” look, Ankers often appeared as cultured middle class leading ladies.
 Her attachment to the Universal horrors was no doubt strengthened by her British heritage, as many of the films of the franchise were set either in England or in that vaguely turn-of-the-century Middle European universe inhabited by so many of the Universal monsters, often surrounded by British actors for European authenticity.
 Unfortunately few of Universal’s later horror films gave their female actresses a chance to shine — and when the roles called for a feistier and more memorable femme fatale, the call didn’t go to Evelyn Ankers, but more often than not Anne Gwynne, Acquanetta or indeed co-star Gale Sondergaard.
 The numerous pinup photos available of her proves that Ankers had no problem being saucy when publicity called upon it, but when she hit the studio she was often stuck in rather modest, wholesome roles, perhaps befitting a woman whose facial features vaguely resembled those of Ingrid Bergman’s.
-In 1942 Ankers married a future SF legend, Richard Denning, star of such films as Creature from the Black Lagoon (1954), Day the World Ended (1955) and The Black Scorpion (1957).
+In 1942 Ankers married a future SF legend, Richard Denning, star of such films as Creature from the Black Lagoon (1954, review), Day the World Ended (1955) and The Black Scorpion (1957).
 She retired from the movie business in 1952 to become a housewife.

 There are many other actors worthy of mention in The Invisible Man’s Revenge.
 John Carradine, of course, should be well known to all readers of this blog.
 Leon Errol is a minor legend among movie comedians.
 Gale Sondergaard was universal’s go-to femme fatale, often acting as a foil to Sherlock Holmes, most memorably perhaps in two films as the titular Spider Woman, of which the first is considered to be the best of the Rathbone series.
 Apart from Carradine, though, none of the supporting cast have much connection with science fiction, so I won’t delve deeper into their lives and careers.
 There are a few bit-part players worthy of mention, though.
 First off, there’s Skelton Knaggs, the wiry poor man’s Dwight Frye who inhabited so many of Universal’s horrors and thrillers in the forties.
 Then we have Beatrice Roberts as a nurse — Roberts is perhaps best known for playing Queen Azura in the 1938 serial Flash Gordon’s Trip to Mars.
 Dan White was a prolific bit-part and supporting player whose other genre credits include Voodoo Man (1944, review), Unknown Island (1948, review), in which he had a rather substantial role, Attack of the Giant Leeches (1959) and Jesse James Meets Frankenstein’s Daughter (1966).
 Cyril Delevanti — playing a shopkeeper here — was a frequently returning guest on the TV shows Science Fiction Theatre (1955–1957) and The Twilight Zone (1959–1964).
 He also appeard as Book #4 in Soylent Green (1973).